stilldavid/userland-book/literary_environment/index.md

 <!-- end -->

-But there's another approach to this - `sort` is good at only displaying a line once, but suppose we wanted to see a count of how many different lists an author shows up on?  `sort` doesn't do that, but a command called `uniq` does, if you give it the option `-c` for **c**ount.
+But there's another approach to this -- `sort` is good at only displaying a line once, but suppose we wanted to see a count of how many different lists an author shows up on?  `sort` doesn't do that, but a command called `uniq` does, if you give it the option `-c` for **c**ount.

-`uniq` is a program that moves through the lines in its input, and if it sees a line more than once in sequence, it will only print that line once.
+`uniq` moves through the lines in its input, and if it sees a line more than once in sequence, it will only print that line once.
 If you have a bunch of files and you just want to see the unique lines across all of those files, you probably need to run them through `sort` first.
 How do you do that?

 <!-- exec -->